There are four things you need to focus on to get your abdominal area in better shape.

 2. Reduce or Eliminate Foods that Cause Bloating or Indigestion Sugar alcohols, sodium, and high fructose corn syrup are primary causes for bloating and a poofy lower stomach.
 Diet and sugar-free foods often contain sugar alcohols.
 Sugar-free chewing gum is another common source.
 I've seen people lose 2 inches off their stomach simply from avoiding sugar alcohols!
 The same can be said for carbonated beverages in general.
 The extra air in the drinks can contribute to extra air in the stomach, which can lead to an enlarged abdomen.
 Sodium and high fructose corn syrup are found in many processed foods.
 Most people can tolerate wheat, dairy, and sodium in moderation.
 Food allergies are another common culprit for bloating and indigestion, which can make your lower abdominal region "pouch" out.
 If this is happening to you, no amount of lower abdominal exercises will make much difference in the appearance of your stomach: you need to address the bloating.
 The following eight foods account for about 90% of all food allergies: Milk, Egg, Peanuts, Tree nuts (walnuts, cashews, etc.), fish, shellfish, soy, wheat.

-3. Tone the Abs with a Variety of Abdominal Exercises You need to strengthen the abdominal muscles to help flatten and firm your stomach.
+3. Tone the Abs with a Variety of Abdominal Exercises.
+You need to strengthen the abdominal muscles to help flatten and firm your stomach.
 Performing 2-6 sets of exercises for your abs three times per week should do the trick.
 You should perform moves that initiate from the upper, side, and lower abdominals.
 Also include some movements that require you to hold your abs tight for a period of time; this works the transverse abdominus, the muscle that act like a “girdle” on your stomach, holding it in for you.
+Check out some abdominal exercise videos here.
+After watching them, you will really understand how to avoid falling for the myths about ab exercises.

 4. Improve Posture by Being Aware and Full-body Strengthening